adam-rumpf/combat-turtles/README.md

   * `self.turn_towards()` -- Turn to face the opponent turtle.
   * `self.turn_towards(int)` -- Turn to get heading to match a given heading (deg).
   * `self.turn_towards(tuple)` -- Turn to face a given coordinate tuple (px, px).
+Aliases: `turn_towards`, `turnto`
 * `self.shoot()` -- Fires a missile in the turtle's current direction.
 Missiles move at a constant speed until either colliding with a wall or block, getting close enough to the opponent turtle (`self.missile_proximity`), or after traveling a certain distance (`self.missile_range`), and which point they explode, damaging any turtle (including the one that fired it) within its explosive radius (`self.missile_radius`).
 Does nothing if the turtle is still on cooldown from the last shot.
+Aliases: `shoot`, `fire`

 #### Query Methods